Health Commissioner

 Step 2: Earn a Bachelor’s Degree (Four Years)

-Though there are no direct requirements for the undergraduate degree for a health commissioner, students will make their lives easier by majoring in something that their graduate degree will build upon.
-For example, nursing, sociology, business administration, finance, and chemistry can all be degrees that can lead to future success as a health commissioner.
+Though there are no direct requirements for the undergraduate degree of a health commissioner, students will make their lives easier by majoring in something that their graduate degree will build upon.
+For example, nursing, sociology, business administration, finance, and chemistry can all be degrees that can lead to future success as health commissioners.

-Step 3: Complete a Masters of Public Health (Two to Three Years)
+Step 3: Complete a Master of Public Health or a Related Degree (Two to Three Years)

-With a master of public health, one embarking on this academic journey can achieve their goals with an array of options for CEPH-accredited programs.
+With a master’s in public health, one embarking on this academic journey can achieve their goals with an array of options for CEPH-accredited programs.
 In selecting which program best suits them, students should investigate its ratings, the tailored courses available, and the networking/internship opportunities each institution offers.
-This two or three-year pursuit could open many doors in furtherance of successful professional development.
+This two- or three-year pursuit could open many doors to further successful professional development.

 Step 4: Gain Work Experience (Timeline Varies)

-As students may find it more fruitful to acquire work experience during their MPH programs, many schools offer supervised placements and networking opportunities.
+Most schools offer supervised placements and networking opportunities during a student’s MPH program.
 In addition, depending on the specialization of study, individuals looking for a career in end-of-life care can pursue volunteer or internships with healthcare providers experienced with such services.

 Step 5: Earn or Maintain Certifications and Local Licensure (Timeline Varies)